toptensoftware/flashy/readme.md

 ## Features

 * Binary mode transfers (faster than sending .hex file as text)
-* Strong packet encoding with crc32 and all packets acknowledged by host for rebustness
+* Strong packet encoding with crc32 and all packets acknowledged by device for rebustness
 * Stateless device side bootloader for reliable recovery and restart
 * Dynamic baud-rate switching (saves updating kernel image on device to switch baud rate)
 * Automatic idle time baud rate reset (for recovery)